isA<T extends JSAny?> method

 To determine the JavaScript constructor to use as the second operand in the instanceof check, this function uses the JavaScript name associated with the extension type, which is either the argument given to the @JS annotation or the Dart declaration name.
 So, if you had an interop extension type JSClass that wraps JSArray without a rename, this does an instanceOfString('JSClass') check and not an instanceOfString('Array') check.

-There are two exceptions to this rule.
-The first exception is JSTypedArray.
-As TypedArray does not exist as a property in JavaScript, this does some prototype checking to make isA<JSTypedArray> do the right thing.
-The other exception is JSAny.
-If you do a isA<JSAny> check, it will only do a null check.
+• JSTypedArray: As TypedArray does not exist as a class in JavaScript, this does some prototype checking to make isA<JSTypedArray> do the right thing.

-Using this method with a T that has an object literal constructor will result in an error as you likely want to use JSObject instead.
+• User interop types that have an object literal constructor: This will result in an error as you likely want to use JSObject instead.

 Implementation